Skip to main content

 How much does motorcycle insurance cost in NY?

-Motorcycle insurance in New York typically ranges from $200 to $2,000+ per year depending on the bike type, engine size, your riding experience, age, location, and coverage levels chosen.
+Motorcycle insurance costs in New York depend on the bike type, engine size, your riding experience, age, location, and coverage levels chosen.
 Sportbikes generally cost more to insure than cruisers or touring bikes.
+For pricing based on your specific bike and riding profile, schedule a consultation or call our office at 585-657-6101.

 Can I get a discount for taking a motorcycle safety course?

-Yes, most insurance companies offer discounts of 5-15% for completing an approved motorcycle safety course.
-The MSF (Motorcycle Safety Foundation) Basic RiderCourse and similar state-approved courses qualify for this discount.
+Yes, many insurance companies offer a discount for completing an approved motorcycle safety course.
+The MSF (Motorcycle Safety Foundation) Basic RiderCourse and similar state-approved courses commonly qualify.
+Ask us about the discounts available from your carrier.

 Do I need motorcycle insurance if I only ride seasonally?